Vinayakrevankar/syllablast-game/README.md

 # Syllablast Game

 ## Overview
 Syllablast is an interactive puzzle game designed to challenge users in arranging syllables to form words.
-The game provides different configurations and tracks user moves, score, and completion status.
+The game provides different configurations and tracks user swaps, score, and completion status.

 ## Features
 - **Dynamic Configurations**: Choose from various syllable arrangements.